 Make the workforce fluent.

-For finance.
-Role-specific tooling rolled out to the populations that need it most, hands-on training mapped to real workflows, and a fluency score every manager can read.
+For finance teams, role-specific tooling reaches the populations that need it most, hands-on training maps to real workflows, and every manager gets a fluency score they can read.

 AI Fluency is the measurable capability of an employee to use AI to do their actual job better.
 Not the count of training sessions completed, not seats activated, not prompts written.